senzanome75/prompt-expander/README.md

 Just:
 1) clone the repository: git clone ...
 2) create a venv
+3) install dependencies or use requirements.txt
-3) put a .env file with your OpenAI API Key into the project root
+4) put a .env file with your OpenAI API Key into the project root
-4) python3 main.py
+5) python3 main.py

 #### No milestones and no guarantees that it will be completed.